riceriley59/dotfiles/README.md

 # dotfiles
-My dotfiles for different tools I use including Neovim, Tmux, Zsh, and Kitty.
+My dotfiles for different tools I use including Neovim, Tmux, Zsh, and Kitty and also includes custom local scripts that go in `$HOME/.local/scripts` which is added to the path by the `.zshrc`.
 There is also an install script for easily installation of the tools and their configs including commands and a list of dependencies to install everything that is needed.
 This is meant to streamline the installation of these configs and increase productivity.

 # install script
 The install script sets up all the required configurations for the tools listed below.
 To use the script, simply clone this repository and run the `install.sh` script.